tendermint/tendermint/docs/architecture/adr-014-secp-malleability.md

 ## Decision

 We can just distinguish a canonical form for the ECDSA signatures.
-Then we require that all ECDSA signatures be in the canonical form between the two.
+Then we require that all ECDSA signatures be in the form which we defined as canonical.

-The canonical form is rather easy to define and check.
+A canonical form is rather easy to define and check.
 It would just be the smaller of the two y coordinates for the given x coordinate, defined lexicographically.
 Example of other systems using this: https://github.com/zkcrypto/pairing/tree/master/src/bls12_381#serialization.